 Proportion of total employees in %1)

 Commitment to the next generation

 The Munich Airport Group is one of the largest training organizations in the region.
-Interested school leavers can choose from 20 different apprenticeships and dual-study courses.
-On September 1, 2017, 93 apprentices embarked upon their professional career at Munich Airport.
-This meant there were 275 young people taking part in apprenticeships Group-wide as of the reporting date of December 31.
-Flughafen München GmbH received 1,635 applications for apprenticeship places starting in 2017.
-At the same time, 43 young people completed their apprenticeships at FMG.
-A further 94 high-school students and 128 university interns received their first insight into the world of airports, producing 28 project-related Bachelor’s and Master’s dissertations in the process.
-In a 12-month graduate training program, FMG trains young employees as experts in a particular field and qualifies them simultaneously for cross-divisional projects.
-In the process, a mentoring program helps trainees to establish their own company-wide network.
+School leavers have the choice of 20 different apprenticeships and dual fields of study.
+Flughafen München GmbH received 1,635 applications for the apprenticeships starting in 2018.
+On September 1, 2018, 97 apprentices embarked upon their professional career at Munich Airport.
+This meant there were 277 young people taking part in apprenticeships Group-wide as of the reporting date of December 31.
+At the same time, 46 young people completed their apprenticeships at FMG.
+A further 84 school-age children and 123 university interns received an insight into the world of airports, producing 17 project-related Bachelor’s and Master’s dissertations in the process.
+In a twelve-month graduate training program, university graduates received an effective preparation for professional life at the airport.
+This includes both specialist knowledge and an understanding of the complex overall system that is the airport.
+A mentoring program helps trainees to establish their own company-wide network.

 Global airport network